theodoreOnzGit/reactor-literature/htgr/main.typ

 often MELCOR is used @li2014severe as it was for the PWR.

-= Fuel Management and Fuel Cycles
+= Overview Fuel Management and Fuel Cycles

 In Indonesia, Batan has developed Batan MPASS for fuel management
 @hong2001nuclear.